EvokeNet/evokenet.github.io/docs/evokesettings/howtouse.md

 People who have permission to configure and edit the course will see different menu items, depending on their role and permissions.

 ![Administrator secondary menu items](/img/local_evokesettings/settings5.png)

+### Redirect users to enroled course

+Users who are enroled in only one course are redirected direct to the course after login.

+Default Moodle behavior is to redirect these users to frontpage or my page.
+We removed this step and redirect the users direct to their course, saving up clicks and time, and making the platform more objective for the context of one course in use.